 Whether you’re buying or selling, a lien can make the entire process more stressful and complicated.
 With a Clever Partner Agent, they will help you do a title search on homes you’re interested in to make sure there are no surprise liens against the home.

 And if you want to sell with a lien on your home, a Partner Agent will work to get you a great price for your home so when you sell, you can pay off the lien in its entirety and still have some cash leftover.

-You’ll find even more cost savings working with a Partner Agent as they work for a flat fee commission of $3,000 or 1% if the home sells over $350,000 and as a buyer, you’re eligible for the Home Buyer Rebate to receive $1,000 on homes over $150,000.
+You’ll find even more cost savings working with a Partner Agent as they work for a flat fee commission of $3,000 or 1% if the home sells over $350,000 and as a buyer, you may be eligible for Clever Cash Back.

 Get in touch with Clever to learn more and connect with an experienced Partner Agent.